ervinpepic/opstinaRozaje/wp-content/plugins/no-right-click-images-plugin/readme.txt

 2. Upload the plugin to your wp-content/plugins directory.
 3. Activate the plugin.

+== Donate ==
+Please buy one of my books and give it a good review.
+I worked hard on these books, and they are worth reading.
+<a href="https://amzn.to/42BjwXv" target="_new">My Author Page at Amazon</a>

 == Changelog ==

+= 3.7 =
+* Tested under WordPress 6.2

 = 3.6 =
 * Tested on 5.7 version of WordPress.